-The Port works in partnership with other City departments on a variety of resilience plans, programs, and activities.
-At the city-wide scale, some of the most significant and ongoing of these efforts include the Sea Level Rise Action Plan, the Hazard and Climate Resilience Plan, the Climate Action Strategy, and the coordination of resilience work that is led by the Office of Resilience and Capital Planning.
+The Port works-in-partnership with other City departments on a variety of resilience plans, programs, and activities.
+At the city-wide scale, some of the most significant and ongoing of these efforts include the Sea Level Rise Action Plan (2016), Sea Level Rise Vulnerability and Consequences Assessment (2020), the Hazard and Climate Resilience Plan (the City's Local Hazard Mitigation Plan), the Climate Action StrategyPlan (2021), Islais Creek Southeast Mobility Adaptation Strategy (2021), and the coordination of resilience work that is led by the Office of Resilience and Capital PlanningClimate SF (on-going coordination).
 These efforts help set policy and identify priorities at the city-wide level and provide data and information for work conducted by departments such as the Port.